secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 ### Area Sales Manager (ASM) for final review and action
 1. You will receive an approval request email when an influence registration has entered your queue for review and approval.
 Click the link in your email to open the influence record in SFDC.
-1. Confirm alignment with the Partner Manager and GitLab Sales Rep prior to providing final approval or rejection on the influence registration.
+1. Confirm alignment with the Partner Territory Manager and GitLab Sales Rep prior to providing final approval or rejection on the influence registration.
 1. Click `Approve/Reject`
     ![Alt text](image-3.png)
-1. Add any message for the partner manager in the Comments field if applicable.
+1. Add any message for the Partner Territory Manager in the Comments field if applicable.
 Select `Approve`or `Reject` to complete the process.
     ![Alt text](image-4.png)

 _Please reach out to @Partner Operations via chatter if you have any questions or if the ASM approver needs to be reassigned._